maxmurdoch/flock/src/pages/products/hobbyist.md

     insurance, and you can get yours instantly without having to pay a penny.
   title: Applying for your PfCO?
 doINeedInsurance:
-  bigText: >-
-    Whilst it's not against the law in the UK to fly without insurance, a flying robot with spinning propellers has the potential to cause some serious damage.

-    Flock's Public Liability insurance starts from just £2.95, and gives you peace of mind from the second you take off.
+  bigText: "Whilst it's not a legal requirement for recreational drone pilots to have insurance, it's important to recognise the risks.
+A flying robot with spinning propellers has the potential to cause some serious damage if something were to go wrong.\_\n\nFlock's Public Liability insurance gives you peace of mind from the second you take off, and starts from just £2.95: the price of your morning coffee!"
   smallText: ''
   title: |-
     I fly my drone for fun,